Milnor fibre boundary of a non-isolated surface singularity: The construction of the curve and its dual graph

-The main tool of the present work is the weighted graph $\gc$ introduced and studied in \cite{eredeti}.
+\bekezdes{\bf Introductory words.} The main tool of the present book is the weighted graph $\gc$ introduced and studied in \cite{eredeti}.
 It has two types of vertices, non-arrowheads and arrowheads.
-The non-arrowhead vertices have two types of decorations, the first one is an ordered triple $(m;n,\nu)$ for some integers $m,\nu>0$ and $n\geq 0$, the second (the `genus') is denoted by $[g]$ for a non-negative integer $g$.
-If $g=0$ then this decoration might be omitted.
-The arrowheads have only one decoration, namely the ordered triple $(1;0,1)$.
-The edges are not directed, and loops are accepted.
-Each edge has a decoration $\in\{1,2\}$ (which in some situations might be omitted, cf. (\ref{remarks})).
+The non-arrowhead vertices have two types of decorations: the first one is an ordered triple $(m;n,\nu)$ for some integers $m,\nu>0$ and $n\geq 0$, while the second one is the `genus' decoration $[g]$, where $g$ is a non--negative integer.
+If $g=0$ then we might omit this decoration.
+Any arrowhead has only one decoration, namely the ordered triple $(1;0,1)$.
+The edges are not directed and loops are accepted.
+Each edge has a decoration $\in\{1,2\}$, which in some special situations can be omitted, since it can be recovered from the other decorations, cf. \ref{remarks}.

-The graph $\gc$ was introduced in \cite{eredeti} to study a hypersurface singularity $f$ with 1--dimensional singular locus, and the `generalized Iomdin series' associated with $f$.
+The graph $\gc$ was introduced to study hypersurface singularities in three variables with 1--dimensional singular locus, and it was the main tool used getting resolution graphs of the members of the generalized Iomdin series. \ix{Iomdin series}

-More precisely, in \cite{eredeti} we have considered an additional germ $g:(\bfc^3,0)\to (\bfc,0)$ such that the pair $(f,g)$ forms an ICIS, and we determined the resolution graph of each normal surface singularity $f+g^k$, for $k$ large, in terms of $\gc$.
-Motivated by the fact that $\gc$ contains all the information needed to treat `almost all' the correction terms of the invariants of the series, cf. \cite{eredeti} and (\ref{1.3}), we used to call $\gc$ `universal'.
+More precisely, in that article we started with a hypersurface germ $f$ as above, and chose an additional germ $g:(\bfc^3,0)\to (\bfc,0)$ such that the pair $(f,g)$ formed an ICIS.
+The final output was the resolution graphs of the series of hypersurface singularities $f+g^k$, for $k$ large, determined in terms of $\gc$ and $k$.
+Motivated by the fact that in addition $\gc$ contains all the information needed to treat `almost all' the correction terms of the invariants of the series (see \cite{eredeti}, or \ref{1.3} and \ref{why} here), we called $\gc$ {\it `universal'}.
 Its power is reinforced by the present work as well.

 Nevertheless, perhaps, the name {\em bi--colored relative graph associated with the pair $(f,g)$} tells more about the geometry encoded in the graph.
-Here, the first attribute points out that the edges have bi--colored decorations (a key fact which has enormous geometrical effects), while by `relative' we wish to stress, that the graph codifies the $g$--polar geometry of $f$ concentrated near the singular locus of $V_f$ (in particular, in $\gc$ the functions $f$ and $g$ do not have a symmetric role).
-For more motivation and supporting intuitive arguments regarding $\gc$, see (\ref{why}) too.
+Here, the first attribute points out that the edges can be decorated by two `colors' (1 and 2), a key fact which has enormous geometrical effects and the source of pathological behaviors.
+By `relative' we wish to stress, that the graph codifies the $g$--polar geometry of $f$ concentrated near the singular locus of $V_f$.
+In particular, in $\gc$ the functions $f$ and $g$ do not have a symmetric role.
+For more motivation and supporting intuitive arguments regarding $\gc$, see \ref{why} too.